Why a Building Inspection is a Must for Property Buyers

 Yes there are, but these would usually be limited to a 15-30 minute visual, non-invasive inspection of property.

-Our builder trained buyers advocates offer this scaled down inspection as part of the Open-For-Inspection inspection package.
+Our builder trained buyers advocates offer this scaled down inspection as part of the Open-For-Inspection inspection service.
 As we inspect the property during the regular open for inspection times, we watch for obvious areas of concern in the properties.
-This is usually sufficient to highlight major issues, such as stumping issues, major concerns such as cracks, falling walls, etc.
+While it might not be a comprehensive inspection, this is usually sufficient to highlight major issues, such as stumping issues, major concerns such as structural cracks, falling walls, etc.

-We also include an independent appraisal, so you fully understand the true value of the property and avoid the risk of overpaying.
+We also include an independent appraisal, so you fully understand the true value of the property, what other buyers will likely offer for the property and avoid the risk of overpaying.
 Let us help you make informed decisions, no matter where you are.

 Note: Due to the limited time available, this will be not be detailed inspection report.

 Never underestimate the importance of a building inspection.
-It’s a small investment that can save you from making a costly mistake.
-Don’t rely on social media "experts" or sales agents—get professional advice, and make informed decisions.
+It’s a small cost and it can save you from making a costly mistake.
+Do not rely on social media "experts" or sales agents—get professional advice, and make informed decisions.

 Contact us today to learn more about how we can guide you through the property buying process and protect your investment.